Reins981/SecDoc/README.md

-# sec_doc
+# SecDoc

-A secure document manager for bacqroo.
+A secure document manager for PuraVida GmbH.

 ## Getting Started